betagouv/figpot/README.md

 This library is not intended to do real time synchronization, and usually almost real time synchronization is not even needed.

-We advise you to run the synchronization twice a week.
-Trying to synchronize has no data integrity impact, but it consumes a lot of ressources for nothing if your file is quite stable (fetching, transforming, comparing...).
+Trying to synchronize often has no data integrity impact, but it consumes a lot of ressources for nothing if your file is quite stable (fetching, transforming, comparing...).
+So at first we advise running the synchronization manually, and if you make changes regularly, to run it twice a week through CI/CD automation.

 ### What is the difference with `penpot-exporter-figma-plugin`?

 [penpot-exporter-figma-plugin](https://github.com/penpot/penpot-exporter-figma-plugin) is a Figma plugin that allows exporting an archive containing converted information as Penpot format, that you need to import into Penpot then.

-This project has been started before `figpot` but it didn't fulfill some use cases:
+This project has been started before `figpot` but it didn't fulfill some use cases at that time.
+As of today some are still true:

 - It requires a manual intervention from the user _(despite browser actions can be automated, it would have not solved following issues)_
 - There is no incremental logic, so an export will always result into a new Penpot file
-- Keeping a custom font is tricky (needed to analyze the HTML code)
-- It requires Figma to be launched into a browser, reducing by default your available memory to perform all the conversion calculation (possibly resulting in a crash for medium-sized files)
+- It requires Figma to be launched either into a browser or Figma Desktop, reducing by default your available memory to perform all the conversion calculation (possibly resulting in a crash for medium-sized files)
 - For Figma files with a huge amount of elements, it may reach browser limits (resulting in a crash too)

 All those "cons" are due to limitations being a Figma plugin, **for my initial use cases**.
-Their plugin is definitely great in case you have tiny files to transfer just once, without dealing with `npx` or `npm`.
-And to be fair, I reused a great part of their transformers (which saved me time, but will also help both librairies to benefit from the other one improvements).
+Their plugin is definitely great in case you have tiny files to transfer just once, without dealing with `npx` or `npm` (it's complementary, using a different strategy of synchronization).
+And to be fair, I reused a great part of their transformers (which saved me time, and fortunately both libraries can benefit from the other one improvements).

 ### Why `mapping.json` keeps growing despite deleting elements?